 Do all women get early pregnancy symptoms?

 The answer is no; every pregnancy is different.
-Not only do symptoms vary from woman to woman, but the same individual can have varying symptoms from pregnancy to pregnancy.
-About a quarter of women who become pregnant are fortunate to experience no symptoms at all!
-This is why it is most important to use a pregnancy test to determine if you are pregnant or not.
-If you are experiencing any of these symptoms and wish for any medical attention, please consult with your doctor.
+Not only do symptoms vary from female to female, but the same individual can have varying symptoms from pregnancy to pregnancy.
+Some women experience no pregnancy symptoms at all.5 This fact is why it is most important to use a pregnancy test to determine if you are pregnant or not.
+If you are experiencing any of these symptoms and need any medical attention, please consult with your doctor.

 1. "All Signs And Symptoms Of Pregnancy."
 BabyMed.
 N.p., 05 Jan.
 2017.
 Web.
 24 Jan.
 2017.

 2. Hitten, F. "Blood Volume Changes in Normal Pregnancy."
 Clinics in Haematology.
 U.S. National Library of Medicine, n.d.
 Web.
 24 Jan.
 2017.

 3. "Mood Swings During Pregnancy: Causes and Treatment."
 American Pregnancy Association.
 N.p., 29 Mar.
 2016.
 Web.
 24 Jan.
 2017.